intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

 likely.
 But a continuous stream of smaller changes can create a large impact over a longer period of time.

-### Improvements
+### Improvements {#nextstepsimprovements}

-In looking at potential improvements, it is essential that the associated tradeoffs can be understood, and that the role of the Internet in improving other areas of society is not diminished.
+In looking at potential improvements, it is essential that any associated tradeoffs can be understood (note that not all improvements do indeed entail a tradeoff).
+The role of the Internet in improving other areas of society must not be diminished.”
 For instance, discussion in session three revealed how some changes might impact latency and jitter.
 Given that these characteristics are an important factor how virtual meetings are perceived by potential participants, it is important that the performance of networks satisfies these participants at a level where there's willingness to use them over other potentially more environmentally harmful methods, such as travel.

-Note that while virtual meetings are a common example, important to consider different use cases, some of which may not be as obvious to us human users as meetings are.
+Note that while virtual meetings are a common example, it is important to consider different use cases, some of which may not be as obvious to us human users as meetings are.
 Improvements may bring different or even larger impacts in other situations, e.g., Internet connected